 Unexplained Wealth Orders — what are they and how do they work?

-Introduced over three years ago, Unexplained Wealth Orders were intended to help tackle the problem of money laundering.
+Introduced in 2018, Unexplained Wealth Orders were intended to help tackle the problem of money laundering.

-Unexplained Wealth Orders (“UWOs”) were introduced over three years ago and were heralded as being another important investigatory tool in the fight against crime for enforcement authorities.
+Unexplained Wealth Orders (“UWOs”) were introduced in 2018 and were heralded as being another important investigatory tool in the fight against crime for enforcement authorities.

 Their use was intended to help tackle the problem of money laundering which was perceived as endemic within certain high net worth individuals, often with foreign and political connections, based in this jurisdiction, whose wealth appears to outstrip their legitimate income.